-    Say you have decided to purchase a home that you have fallen in love with and you’re prepared to put in an offer on that home.
-Before you meet with your real estate agent to write the offer, you should have already visited the bank to ensure that you can actually afford this dream home.
+Say you have decided to purchase a home that you have fallen in love with and you’re prepared to put in an offer.
+Before you meet with your Realtor to write the offer, you should’ve already visited the bank.

 In a sellers market, buying a home in Guelph means you need to be prepared with a bank pre-approval.
-This will ultimately help you in the end, as you can make a more competitive offer on your dream home with the confidence that your financing is in place.
+This will ultimately help you in the end.
+As a result you can make a more competitive offer on your dream home with financing confidence.

 The other major consideration is a home inspection.
-In a competitive sellers market, submitting an offer WITH a condition of a home inspection is not attractive to a seller compared to an offer that does NOT have a home inspection condition.
+In a competitive sellers market, submitting an offer WITH a condition of a home inspection is not attractive to a seller.
+Sellers will compare your offer to one that does NOT have a home inspection condition.
 Why would someone not have a home inspection condition?
 Because they did a PRE- OFFER inspection.

-Before submitting an offer, if time allows, you should always do a pre- offer inspection for two reasons: 1/ because you want to ensure that the home you’re going to put an offer on is sound and 2/ because your offer will no longer require an inspection condition and it makes your offer more competitive.
+Before submitting an offer, you should always do a pre- offer inspection for two reasons.
+1/ because you want to ensure that the home you’re going to put an offer on is sound and 2/. because your offer will no longer require an inspection condition and it makes your offer more competitive.
 Contact Beth and Ryan if you have questions about this process, they’re happy to help!

 What exactly is “holding offers”?

 When you put in an offer, keep in mind that it’s not all about price.
-You may be prepared to go well over asking, but remember that the best offer will be the sum of the terms that work best for the home’s seller.
+You may be prepared to go well over asking, but the best offer will be the sum of the terms.
 This could include any combination of price, closing date, deposit, inclusions and exclusions, closing dates and conditions.